kinnison/nixos-hosts/README.md

    to do this, run `make gen-luks-recovery HOST=$hostname`.
 This will be encrypted with sops and so will be easy to manage.
 Note, the recovery key will still be a 'passphrase' so it _can_ be typed into a system to boot it.
+10. Ensure the dotfiles repo you intend to use has a configuration for the new system ready to go.
-10. The **final** thing you need to do is to write a system definition into the `flake.nix` file which anchors the whole shebang.
+11. Write a system definition into the `flake.nix` file which anchors the whole shebang.
-11. Commit all that to the repo and you're ready to rock and roll.
+12. Commit all that to the repo, then run `nix flake update --commit-lock-file`, push to your remote, and you're ready to rock and roll.

 # Dotfiles